-Mexican chocolate is one of those things that just proves how awesome Mexican food is.
-I mean, whoever decided to add cacao nibs, spices, and chiles to chocolate was basically the first hipster chocolate maker.
-And it's a flavor combination that just wins again and again.
+I mean, whoever decided to add cacao nibs, spices, and chiles to chocolate back in the day was basically the first hipster chocolate maker.
+And it's a flavor combination that wins again and again.
 Mole?
 Use Mexican chocolate.
 For hot chocolate?
 It's so good!
-But it's hard to top using it in pie.
+But it's hard to stop using it in the pie.

 crumbs (from about 20 full cracker sheets)